Dynamic Sparse Training versus Dense Training: The Unexpected Winner in Image Corruption Robustness: What is Behind the Corruption Robustness Gain in DST?

 In this section, we explore how the test accuracy of both DST and Dense Training models is affected by the removal of high and low-frequency components from the test data after training.
 In detail, the test images are first transformed into the Fourier spectrum, followed by a frequency attenuation operation.
 The attenuation is applied in two forms: high-frequency attenuation $a_{high}$ and low-frequency attenuation $a_{low}$, each controlled by an attenuation radius $r$.
 A larger $r$ leads to more information being filtered out, as depicted in Figure \ref{fig: fre_filter}.

 We define {\tt Acc\(_{\tt high}(M,r)\)} and {\tt Acc\(_{\tt low}(M,r)\)} as the test accuracies of a model \(M\in\mathcal{M}\), when tested on datasets processed with high-frequency attenuation \(a_{high}\) and low-frequency attenuation \(a_{low}\) respectively, using an attenuation radius \(r\).
+Here, $\mathcal{M}$ represents the set of all considered models.
 The Radius-Accuracy (RA) curves for $a_{high}$ and $a_{low}$ illustrate the relationship between frequency attenuation range and test accuracy:

 where \(\mathcal{R}\) denotes the set of attenuation radius.
 Figure~\ref{fig: frq} (left) illustrates a toy example of ImageNet with attenuated high and low-frequency information at different attenuation radius, and provides the RA Curves $\mathcal{C}_{M,{\tt high}}$ and $\mathcal{C}_{M,{\tt low}}$ colored with orange and blue, respectively.
 In detail, with high-frequency attenuation, images appear blurred but remain recognizable to the human.
 In contrast, low-frequency attenuation leaves only the basic outlines of objects visible.
 Figure~\ref{fig: frq} (right) shows the detailed RA curves for both dense and dynamic sparse models across different datasets.
 These models are tested on the CIFAR100, TinyImageNet, and ImageNet test sets, each processed with high- and low-frequency attenuation at varying radius.